 FICO is the largest credit scoring model used by 90% of lenders.
 Every few years FICO updates its scoring model and the newest version, FICO 9, might actually help consumers with paid collections and medical collections.

-The newest edition, FICO Score 9, has some big changes in the area of debt collection.
+FICO Score 9, has some big changes in the area of debt collection.
 The scoring model will not include paid collection accounts and it will differentiate medical collection accounts from non-medical debt.
 This may be good news for consumers with this type of debt.

 Why FICO Score 9 matters